NADA Executive Staff

 Prior to that position, Collegio served as vice president of strategic initiatives for the National Association of Broadcasters.
 There, he designed and implemented the television industry's multi-platform $1.2 billion digital television (DTV) transition public affairs campaign, and managed the DTV Transition Coalition of more than 240 organizations supporting the transition.
 He later directed grassroots lobbying for the broadcast radio and television industries.

-Earlier in his career, Collegio served as chief spokesman for the U.S. House Republicans during the 2006 elections, and as deputy chief of staff for Rep. Patrick McHenry (R-N.C.), who now serves as Chief Deputy Whip in the U.S. House.
+Earlier in his career, Collegio served as chief spokesman for the U.S. House Republicans during the 2006 elections, and as deputy chief of staff for Rep. Patrick McHenry (R-N.C.).
 He has worked on dozens of political campaigns at the federal, state and local levels.

 Collegio earned his master's degree in public affairs from Rutgers University, where he was a graduate fellow at the Eagleton Institute of Politics.
 He graduated Phi Beta Kappa from the University of Oregon in 1999.
 He lives in Falls Church, Va., with his wife, Rebecca, and their three children.